Every spring, most of us get the urge to start planting flowers around the house. It’s a great way to celebrate the end of winter.

 If you are a Christian, then you are a child of God, the King and Creator of the universe.

 As your life goes on, you will discover that he has plans for you.
-His plans usually involve preparing you to do new things with your life, whether you like it or not.
+His plans usually involve preparing you to for new assignments in your life, whether you like it or not.

 He is the Heavenly Father.
 We are the earthly kids.
 He gets to make the plans.
-Our job is to listen and cooperate.
+Our job is to get on board and cooperate.

 We all go through different seasons in our lives, and God has reasons for everything he does with us.
-But this can be stressful for us, since we usually don’t understand what God is up to.
+But this can be stressful, since we usually don’t understand what is going on.

-So, when he gets ready to plant some new improvements into your character, he finds it necessary to clean the weeds, debris and other crud out of your life.
+So, when he gets ready to plant some new improvements into your character, he finds it necessary to clear the weeds, debris and other crud out of your life.

-You know the things I’m talking about, don’t make me draw you a picture.
+You know what I’m talking about.
+You know your crud better than I do, so don’t make me draw you a picture.

-All of a sudden God is stirring up your world in ways you never anticipated.
+All of a sudden God is stirring up your life in ways you never anticipated.
 He’s yanking out roots of bad habits, shredding your pre-conceived notions, and chopping up your hard-heartedness.

 In due time this stressful process is finished, and you are finally ready to receive what God has prepared for you.